jayverhoef/KrigLinCaution/README.md

 As a scientific work, and in keeping with common scientific practicies, I kindly request that you cite my research project and applicable publications if you use my work(s) or data in your publications or presentations.
 Additionally, I strongly encourage and welcome collaboration to promote use of these data in the proper context and scope.
 The publication is currently submitted:

 #### Ver Hoef, Jay.
 M. Kriging Models for Linear Networks and non-Euclidean Distances: Cautions, Solutions, and a Comment on Ladle et al. (2016).
-Submitted to *Methods in Ecology and Evolution*.
+In preparation for *Methods in Ecology and Evolution*.

 Executive Summary